tippesi/Atlas-Engine/README.md

 Before you start compiling make sure to download the dependencies into **./dependencies**.
 You can either do this manually or use one of the available scripts.
 Building the engine is really convenient: You can use your source code and project across all supported platforms.
 The only thing that differs are the build tools.
+>**Note:**
+>Debugging the resulting application in a debug configuration will result in poor performance.
 ### Linux, Windows and MacOS
 The installation is done using CMake.
 There are two options available: Start a new project with a predefined main file which you can edit.
 The second option is two use the engine as a subproject in an already existing project.